 Third Day: March 31, 2019

-To let the participants come up with what they can do in their local communities and discuss CRM issues through Action Plan/ Proposal Making
+To let the participants come up with what they can do in their local communities and discuss CRM issues, the third day was dedicated to training the participants in Action Plan/ Proposal Making.

 The staff gave certificates and awards to the outstanding participants and winners of the activities.